 How Much Vitamin D Does Your Baby Need?

-By the time your baby is six months, they do not have to avoid direct sunlight as directed by the American Academy of Pediatrics (AAP).
+By the time your baby is six months, they do not have to avoid direct sunlight like infants as directed by the American Academy of Pediatrics (AAP).
 However, you still have to minimize their risk of skin cancer caused by direct sunlight.
 A little bit of sunlight as older infants and toddlers will help with making their own vitamin D.

 What are the Signs of Vitamin D Deficiency?

 Babies are at risk of vitamin D deficiency because they cannot be exposed to direct sunlight, an important component for making vitamin D. Also, people who live in urban, more polluted environments as well as those who live in regions with fewer hours of sunlight each winter day (Canada, Alaska, etc.) are also at risk.
 Darker skin tones and sunscreen can reduce the body's ability to make vitamin D. All of these things can attribute to vitamin D deficiency.
 Symptoms include: